 I was super torn over what color these cupcakes should be.
 Red or green?!

-Luckily the color was the hardest decision, because I knew I wanted to use my red velvet cupcake recipe for these.
+Luckily the decision just came down to the color, because I knew I wanted to use my red velvet cupcake recipe for this.

 I also thought it did a better job signifying the love and Christmas cheer that the Grinch has at the end of the movie.